 An employer can also choose to top up an employee’s salary beyond the limits of the scheme but is not obliged to, although it is important that employers have the agreement of furloughed staff to a reduction in pay if they are not topping up.

 This is very much a decision for individual employers.
 Employees must not work or provide any services for the business during furloughed hours, even if they receive a top-up salary.

-Details of how to calculate pay for those on variable hours are included in the guidance and where the employee has been employed for a full twelve months, employers can claim for the higher of either the same month’s earning from the previous year or average monthly earnings from the 2019-20 tax year.
+To use the correct calculation you will need to know the employee’s “reference date” which could be 19 March 2020, 30 October 2020 or 2 March 2021, which will depend partly on when a payment of earnings was reported to HMRC on a RTI Full Payment submission and when you made a valid Job Retention Scheme claim for that employee.
+Details of how to calculate pay for those on variable hours are included in the Guidance and where the employee has been employed for a full twelve months, employers can claim for the higher of either the same month’s earning from the previous year or average monthly earnings from the 2019-20 tax year.
+There is a new “lookback period” section for those who received variable pay providing they worked for you in the same claim month in the previous year if their “reference date” was 19 March 2020.
+For other reference dates the calculation is different.
 If the employee has been employed for less than a year, employers can claim for an average of their monthly earnings since they started work.

 Employers must be clear that it is their responsibility to pay employees and seek reimbursement from HMRC.
 HMRC will not be making payments to employees.
 Employers are still under an obligation to pay staff or get their agreement to defer payment of wages until the next payroll.